GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

    of UTF-8 is expected and encouraged.

 **Object Path**
-   A DBus object path, exactly as described in the DBus specification.
+   A D-Bus object path, exactly as described in the D-Bus specification.

 **Signature**
-   A DBus signature string, exactly as described in the DBus specification.
-As this type has been preserved solely for compatibility with DBus, all of the DBus restrictions on the range of values of this type apply (eg: nesting depth and maximum length restrictions).
+   A D-Bus signature string, exactly as described in the D-Bus specification.
+As this type has been preserved solely for compatibility with D-Bus, all of the D-Bus restrictions on the range of values of this type apply (eg: nesting depth and maximum length restrictions).